preactjs/preact/follow-ups.md

 - Explore replacing children in `internal._children` as we diff instead of building up a new array each time

+## Single text node investigations

+- Consider adding a _flag for when `children` is a string
+- Does suspense work with just a single text child? with two text children? with a Fragment with just a text node?
+- Does reorderChildren properly handle a Fragment with just a text child?
+- Can unmount be called with a string? a Fragment with just a text child?

 ## TODOs

 - Consider further removing `_dom` pointers from non-dom VNodes